Diffusion limits of the random walk Metropolis algorithm in high dimensions: Introduction

-These ideas have been generalized to other proposals, such as the MALA algorithm in \cite{Robe:Rose:98}.
-For Langevin proposals the scaling of $\delta$ which achieves order 1 acceptance probabilities is $\delta \propto N^{-\frac13}$ and the choice of the constant of proportionality which maximizes the speed of the limiting SDE results from an acceptance probability of approximately 0.574.
-Note, in particular, that this method will take on the order of $N^{\frac13}$ steps to explore the invariant distribution.
-This quantifies the advantage of using information about the gradient of log $\pi$ in the proposal: RWM algorithms, which do not use this information, take on the order of $N$ steps.
+These ideas have been generalized to other proposals, such as the MALA algorithm in~\cite{RobeRose98}.
+For Langevin proposals, the scaling of $\delta$ which achieves order 1, acceptance probabilities is $\delta\propto N^{-1/3}$ and the choice of the constant of proportionality which maximizes the speed of the limiting SDE results from an acceptance probability of approximately 0.574.
+Note, in particular, that this method will take on the order of $N^{1/3}$ steps to explore the invariant distribution.
+This quantifies the advantage of using information about the gradient of log~$\pi$ in the proposal; RWM algorithms, which do not use this information, take on the order of~$N$ steps.

-The work by Roberts and co-workers was amongst the first to develop a mathematical theory of Metropolis-Hastings methods in high dimension, and does so in a fashion which leads to clear criteria which practitioners can use to optimize algorithmic performance, for instance by tuning the acceptance probabilities to $0.234$ (RWM) or $0.574$ (MALA).
-Yet it is open to the criticism that, from a practitioner's perspective, target measures of the form \eqref{eq:target1} are too limited a class of probability distributions to be useful and, in any case, can be tackled by sampling a single one-dimensional target because of the product structure.
-There have been papers which generalize this work to target measures which retain the product structure inherent in \eqref{eq:target1}, but are no longer \iid (see \cite{Beda:07, Robe:Rose:01}): \begin{equ} \pi^{N}_0(x)=\Pi_{i=1}^N \lambda_i^{-1}f(\lambda_i^{-1}x_i). \end{equ} However, the same criticism may be applied to this scenario as well.
+The work by Roberts and co-workers was among the first to develop a~mathematical theory of Metropolis--Hastings methods in high dimension and does so in a~fashion which leads to clear criteria which practitioners can use to optimize algorithmic performance, for instance, by tuning the acceptance probabilities to $0.234$ (RWM) or $0.574$ (MALA).
+Yet it is open to the criticism that, from a~practitioner's perspective, target measures of the form~(\ref{eqtarget1}) are too limited a~class of probability distributions to be useful and, in any case, can be tackled by sampling a~single one-dimensional target because of the product structure.
+There have been papers which generalize this work to target measures which retain the product structure inherent in~(\ref{eqtarget1}), but are no longer i.i.d. (see~\cite{Beda07,RobeRose01}),